People are constantly living their lives in the battle with time.

 The lanes on our way to salvation.

-Meanwhile sleep has become the cousin of death.
+Meanwhile sleep has become the cousin of our death.

-The battlefield of our broken dreams are full of the shattered glass we’ve left behind on our way.
+The battlefield of our broken dreams are full of the shattered glass we’ve left behind.

 We lost grip of the bound we’ve been given by nature.